 And almost hear a meaning in their noise.

-Many people say, “I’m no poet and know nothing about it,” yet, if you shared a poem like “On the Move” with them and asked them to cite the line with greatest poetic merit, they would, 90% of the time, nail the it.
+Many people say, “I’m no poet and know nothing about it,” yet, if you shared a poem like “On the Move” with them and asked them to cite the line with greatest poetic merit, they would, 90% of the time, nail it.
 That is what makes poetry, poetry.

 Reasonable readers may disagree, choosing the last line, for instance, but for me, it’s the line “In gleaming jackets trophied with dust.”
 Taking a noun (trophy) and making it do double time as a verb?
 Great stuff.
 And the fact that “dust” can become a brown badge of courage on a leather-jacketed motorcyclist?
 Only a poet would come up with that one.